Features and Ease of Use

 Nucleus has its servers co-located in multiple Tier III Belgian data centers.
 That should mean you get less than 1.6 hours of downtime per year.
 The company is ISO 27001:2013 certificated for data security and has clear corporate social responsibility guidelines.

 It’s quite interesting; the company is clearly extremely passionate about its uptime (there’s even a dedicated service called “uptime-as-a-service”), however I wasn’t able to access the SLA page on the website.
 I followed up with support, who sent me its uptime SLA document.
 Unfortunately, the uptime guarantee for shared hosting is “best effort”.

 When you are choosing a shared hosting plan, you have the option to choose between Windows or Linux as your operating system.
 The plans support ASP .NET (versions 1.1, 2, 3.5, 4) and PHP (versions 5 through 7) respectively, along with all the regular databases e.g., MySQL and Microsoft SQL.

-If you’re a beginner, the situation is less clear.
-The plans do support the standard CMS programs like Drupal, Joomla!, and WordPress, but neither a one-click installer nor a website building tool are clearly advertised on the website.
+If you’re a beginner, the situation may seem less clear.
+While the plans do support standard CMS programs like Drupal, Joomla!, and WordPress, the website doesn’t clearly advertise a one-click installer or a website building tool.

 Pricing and Support